census-instrumentation/opencensus-website/content/guides/integrations/sql/java_sql.md

 documented at https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/

-Using OpenCensus, we've combined the best of both worlds: observability with distributed tracing and metrics to empower Java developers that use any sort of a database/data source with a JDBC driver.
+Using OpenCensus, we've combined the best of both worlds: observability with distributed tracing and metrics to empower Java developers that use any sort of database/data source with a [JDBC](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/) driver.

 ocjdbc is a type-4 JDBC wrapper for the Java language.
 We've instrumented it with OpenCensus to provide observability with tracing and metrics.
-It works by wrapping your already obtained JDBC Connection using the class `ocjdbc.Connection`.
+It works by wrapping your already obtained JDBC Connection using the class `ocjdbc.OcWrapConnection`.
 It wraps any JDBC driver.
-It is hosted on our integrations page on Github at https://github.com/opencensus-integrations/ocjdbc but also distributed as a Maven artifact as you'll shortly see below.
+It is hosted on our integrations page on Github at https://github.com/opencensus-integrations/ocjdbc but also distributed as Maven, Gradle, Ivy and Builder artifacts as you'll shortly see below.

 ## Installing it